-Scientists are strictly prohibited from distributing the cell line directly derived from my sample, or material directly isolated from it, in commercial products or services.
+Scientists are strictly prohibited from distributing the cell line directly derived from my sample (or from material isolated from it) in commercial products or services.
 However, scientists may use information learned from studies on my sample to develop commercial products or services.
+While the sample cannot be commercialized, knowledge obtained from my sample may be used for commercial benefit, though I will not be receiving any part of the potential profits.